Specifics - IBR analysis:

 touches at each dispatch get paged out (moved to DASD), the system page rate goes up.
 A high page rate will cause system

 performance impacts.
-(See Storage Level for more details.)
+(See Storage Analysis for more details.)

 ESAUSTR - User Storage Utilization - Shows virtual and resident storage/paging rates activity.
 Both screen and report samples: